2025 Bill Tracker

 OHSU Presidential Hiring Committee - Currently, the Oregon Health and Science University (OHSU) Board of Directors does not include students, faculty, and/or staff in the search and hiring committees for a president of the university.
 This leaves many workers out of the conversation, including the many labor unions that exist within OHSU.
 The OHSU Presidential Hiring Committee Act (HB 2695) ensures a more democratic, transparent, and accountable hiring process for OHSU’s next president.
 Instead of unilateral decisions by the Board of Directors, this bill includes representation from students, faculty, and staff, making the selection process more diverse and well-rounded.

-There is a hearing scheduled for March 6th in the House Higher Education Committee, which we will provide updates on in a future email.
+February: There is a hearing scheduled for March 6th in the House Higher Education Committee.

-PERS Overtime Cap Fix - DOC has been operating with chronic short staffing for years, leading to thousands of hours of mandatory overtime.
-This policy has forced many staff members to work multiple 16 hour shifts in a week, with no option to refuse without penalty.
-Currently, DAS has a cap on the number of overtime hours that may be included in the final average salary calculation for OPSRP/Tier Three employees.
-HB 3363/SB 475 corrects the existing static cap of 300 hours, which will be assessed based on an equation and assessed annually.
+PERS Overtime Cap Fix - DOC, OSH, and SACU have been operating with chronic short staffing for years, leading to individual workers racking up thousands of hours of mandatory overtime each year, forcing staff to miss birthdays and holidays while regularly working multiple 16 hour shifts in a week.
+Currently, DAS has a cap on the number of overtime hours that may be included in the final PERS calculation for OPSRP/Tier Three employees.
+HB 3363 corrects the existing static cap of 300 hours, which will be assessed based on an equation and assessed annually.

 HB 3789